 The common format for CAP checklists is PDF.
-Customers are often not aware but CAP checklists are available directly from CAP in Excel format.
+Customers are often not aware that CAP checklists are also available directly from CAP in Excel format.

 Genial Compliance developed our own template which can be used to import any standard checklist in the CSV format.
 Create a new Spreadsheet and enter the following column headings in the first row: